BODY:

 Inhibit Tension,

-Our tension habits are not intentional; they are habits that have outlived their purpose.
-Inhibiting our tension habits resources an awesome internal vista of feeling.
+Ignoring breath and heartbeat leads to unintentional tension habits- behavior patterns that have outlived their purpose.
+Inhibiting our tension habits reveals an awesome internal vista of feeling.
 What happens when we get out of our own way by relaxing our internal blocks, inviting unison and presence into our practice?
-We play and live better.
+We feel better and play better.

 Practicing tension inhibition primes our internal rhythms and sensations to leave clues for us.
 Analysis and evaluation of these vital metrics provide a vehicle for our best drumming to emerge.
 Our practice becomes a device to measure cooperation between body and mind.